 - Go to the "certification'" tab on the application, then email or print and deliver instructions for your certifier

-- Certifiers can be your school principal or the head of a county 4-H organization, Girl Scout council, American Red Cross chapter, YMCA or Affiliate of Points of Light's HandsOn Network.
+- Certifiers can be your school principal or the head of a county 4-H organization, Girl Scout council, American Red Cross chapter, YMCA or a Points of Light Network member.

 - Review all applications for your school or organization